-These patterns are consistent with numerous reports that insurers employ heterogeneous models to estimate replacement costs, which form the suggested coverage limits in initial quotes.
-Although buyers have a degree of control over their chosen coverage limit, our results suggest that insurers anchor consumers' estimates of their replacement cost needs.
-To explain this phenomenon, we propose a model of "coverage neglect" where consumers do not fully internalize the differences in recommended coverage as they compare quotes across insurers.
-This concept has some basis in the qualitative conclusions of policyholder advocacy groups, which have argued that the software insurers employ frequently underestimates home replacement costs, thereby allowing insurers to cater to premium-sensitive buyers who are inattentive to true replacement costs (United Policyholders, 2024; Phillips, 2022).
+The influence of insurer choice on underinsurance is consistent with numerous reports that insurers employ heterogeneous models to estimate replacement costs, which form the suggested coverage limits in initial quotes.
+Although buyers have a degree of control over their chosen coverage limit, our results suggest that insurers anchor consumers' estimates of the amount of coverage they need.
+To explain this phenomenon, we propose a "coverage neglect" hypothesis where consumers do not fully internalize the differences in recommended coverage as they compare quotes across insurers.
+This concept is rooted in the qualitative conclusions of policyholder advocates and legal scholars, who argue that consumers select coverage limits equal to the home reconstruction cost estimates provided by insurance agents (using third-party software) and these estimates commonly understate costs (United Policyholders, 2024; Phillips, 2022; Klein, 2023, 2025).2